Codex Skills and /skills: Built-in, Custom, and Team-Shared (2026 Guide)

 TriggerWhen should Codex use it?

-BoundaryWhat should it avoid?
+BoundaryWhat should it never touch?

 InputWhat files, links, or data are required?

-OutputWhat should the final output look like?
+OutputWhat should the final result look like?

 ToolsDoes it need browser, spreadsheet, document render, or MCP tools?

-VerificationHow do we know it is done?
+VerificationHow do we know it finished correctly?

 RiskCould it edit files, run commands, cost money, or expose data?